MOST READ TRAVEL

 - 5,000: U.S. airports accessible by private aircraft, compared with only 500 by commercial airlines.
 In Europe, that’s 3,000 and 300, respectively.

-- $500 Million: Reported price of the world’s most expensive private jet, an Airbus A380 customized by Prince Alwaleed bin Talal bin Abdulaziz Al Saud of Saudi Arabia.
+- $500 Million: Reported price of one of the most expensive private jets in the world, an Airbus A380 customized by Prince Alwaleed bin Talal bin Abdulaziz Al Saud of Saudi Arabia.
 Some of the jet’s rumored features include a boardroom, a Turkish bath, and a prayer room with mats that rotate to face Mecca.

-The airport, located 31 miles from Dubai’s center, is undergoing a $32 billion expansion.
-In December it debuted the world’s largest VIP terminal at 60,278 square feet.
-Landing fee: $150.
+The airport, located 31 miles from Dubai’s center, has the world’s largest VIP terminal at 60,278 square feet.